Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 * Table of Contents
 {:toc}

-Alluxio supports tiered storage, which allows Alluxio to manage other storage types in addition to memory.
-Currently, Alluxio Tiered Storage supports these storage types or tiers:
+Alluxio supports heterogenous storage, which allows Alluxio to manage other storage types in addition to memory.
+Alluxio also supports Tiered Storage which enables Alluxio to be storage media aware, enabling more intelligent data management.
+For example, users often specify the following tiers:

 * MEM (Memory)
 * SSD (Solid State Drives)
 * HDD (Hard Disk Drives)

-Using Alluxio with tiered storage allows Alluxio to store more data in the system at once, since memory capacity may be limited in some deployments.
+Using Alluxio with heterogeneous storage allows Alluxio to store more data in the system at once, since memory capacity may be limited in some deployments.
 With tiered storage, Alluxio automatically manages blocks between all the configured tiers, so users and administrators do not have to manually manage the locations of the data.
 Users may specify their own data management